Pat Robertson controversies: 2010 Haiti earthquake

-Comments on marijuana laws
+Comments about marijuana laws

-On the December 16, 2010, broadcast of The 700 Club Pat Robertson condemned harsh sentences for people convicted of possession of cannabis.
+On the December 16, 2010, broadcast of The 700 Club, Pat Robertson condemned harsh sentences for people who are convicted of possession of cannabis.
 Robertson stated, "We're locking up people that take a couple of puffs of marijuana, and the next thing you know they've got 10 years."
 He went on to say, "I'm not exactly for the use of drugs – don't get me wrong – but I just believe that criminalizing marijuana, criminalizing the possession of a few ounces of pot and that kind of thing, I mean, it's just costing us a fortune and it's ruining young people."

 Robertson's remarks were applauded by the National Organization for the Reform of Marijuana Laws and the Drug Policy Alliance.
 Executive Director of the Drug Policy Alliance Ethan Nadelmann said, "The people who are listening to him may roll their eyes when the Democrats say this, but when Pat Robertson says this he has credibility in the faith community."

 Appearing on Good Morning America, Vice President Joe Biden condemned Robertson's commentary, saying, "I still believe it's a gateway drug.
 I've spent a lot of my life as chairman of the Judiciary Committee dealing with this.
 I think it would be a mistake to legalize."